-Coasters are a common crocheting project and there are many nice looking patterns out there, however although I've been crocheting since first grade, I've never made any.
-As much as I've liked how they look, a coaster made of any kind of fabric that absorbs liquid just didn't really make sense to me.
-Certainly they would look cute sitting under a dry glass, but if that glass had cold liquid in it, it would inevitably be wet on the outside, and the coaster would let the moisture to go right through, ruining any wooden tabletop they were meant to protect.
+Coasters are a common crocheting project and there are many nice looking patterns out there, however, although I’ve been crocheting since first grade, I’ve never made any.
+As much as I’ve liked how they look, a coaster made of any kind of fabric that absorbs liquid just didn’t really make sense to me.
+Certainly they would look cute sitting under a dry glass, but if that glass had cold liquid in it on a hot day, it would inevitably be wet on the outside, and the coaster would let the moisture go right through, ruining any wooden tabletop the coasters were meant to protect.

 First I crocheted the coasters using some cotton yarn (left over from this project for a garland of flowers we currently have hanging in our kitchen).
 There are two sizes included in the pattern and I made the smaller one.

 Then I measured to determine how large to make the plastic disks to stitch onto the backs.
 Note that the disks are smaller than the completed coasters, so the ‘petals’ hang over the edge and you can’t see the plastic from the right side, except a bit through the holes between the stitches.
 I used a bowl that was about the right size to make a round paper template.
 I also marked the places through which I would pass the needle and thread to stitch the plastic to the coasters.